Evidence-based curriculum for ages 2-8

 Readers use context to help them understand words they don’t recognize.
 For kindergarten, that often means looking at the pictures in their books.
 If your child is struggling to decode a word, invite them to look at the pictures on the page to see if they find any clues to help them along.

-You can also use context clues to build vocabulary when reading aloud to your child.
+You can also use context clues to build vocabulary when reading aloud to your child, or participating in shared reading.
 If you come across a word they don’t know the meaning of, explore the pictures and the rest of the sentence or paragraph, together to see if they can figure out the definition.

 6. Predict the Action and Discuss Characters